AxelDelRio/DSA-Tutorials/docs/Graphs.md

-Remeber we can also have directed edges that point forwards and backwards to a vertex
+Remember we can also have directed edges that point forwards and backwards to a vertex

 Ex: